berrym/lusush/HUMAN_TESTING_GUIDE.md

 ## Next Steps After Testing

-1. **If All Tests Pass**: Enhancement is ready for merge to main branch
+1. **If All Tests Pass (Including No Buffer Echo)**: Enhancement is ready for merge to main branch
+2. **If Buffer Echo Still Occurs**: Document specific terminal/scenario details for further fix
-2. **If Issues Found**: Document issues for development team to address
+3. **If Other Issues Found**: Document issues for development team to address
-3. **Performance Issues**: Note specific scenarios where performance degrades
+4. **Performance Issues**: Note specific scenarios where performance degrades
-4. **Edge Cases**: Document any edge cases not covered by current tests
+5. **Edge Cases**: Document any edge cases not covered by current tests

+## Recent Fix Information

+**Problem 1**: Initial testing revealed that when backspace crossed line wrap boundaries, the remaining command buffer content would echo to the terminal instead of staying in the edit buffer.

+**Solution 1**: Modified the boundary clearing logic to position the cursor correctly without rewriting buffer content during active editing sessions.

+**Problem 2**: Second testing revealed a single character artifact (like 'o') remaining at the terminal width boundary after backspace clearing.

+**Solution 2 (REVERTED)**: Initial fix caused regression - backspace stopped working properly and cursor positioning failed.

+**Current Status**: Minor character artifact remains but core backspace functionality is preserved.
+This is a cosmetic issue only.

+**Files Changed**: `src/line_editor/display.c` - Updated boundary clearing to avoid content echo (character artifact fix reverted)

 ## Contact